Department of Local Affairs

 There are a number of potential sources of funds available to local governments to make needed improvements to water and wastewater systems.
 The Colorado Water and Sewer Funding Coordination Committee is made up of representatives of most of the funding programs listed below.
 Regular meetings are conducted and local officials are welcome to observe and provide input.
 A Preliminary Funding Request Form can be completed to raise awareness of a community's infrastructure and financing needs.
 Staff can help coordinate project funding among various programs, and help evaluate options for private financing through municipal bonds, contracting for services, or "privatization."
 In addition, staff can help local officials explore suitable government grant and loan sources including:

 The Department can provide and coordinate technical and financial assistance to communities faced with health hazards which arise from sudden, unplanned circumstances, such as floods or freezing.
-The Department also works with the Colorado Department of Natural Resources' Water Conservation Board and the Division of Emergency Management (DEM) in implementing portions of the Colorado Drought Mitigation and Response Plan.
+The Department also works with the Colorado Water Conservation Board and the Division of Homeland Security and Emergency Management (DEM) in implementing portions of the Colorado Drought Mitigation and Response Plan.

 The Department co-chairs the Municipal Water Supply Task Force which can be activated under the Colorado Drought Mitigation and Response Plan (PDF).
 Ongoing drought and water supply monitoring is conducted by the Water Availability Task Force .
 If your community's water system is impacted by drought conditions, department staff can assist in coordinating a solution.